gabriel128/if_true_if_false/README.md

 # IfTrueIfFalse

-A gem to emulate as similar as possible, the smalltalk ifTrue and ifFalse messages.
+A gem to emulate as similar as possible the smalltalk ifTrue and ifFalse messages.

-This gem doesn't only execute the closure, but it returns the the value of the closure evaluation.
+This gem doesn't only execute the closure, but it returns the value of the closure evaluation.

 ## Installation